mazwat/mazwat.github.io/design-patterns-lm.md

 ### The Design Pattern Categories

-Design patterns are divided into 3 principle types which relate to their role in a pra
+Design patterns are divided into 3 principle types which relate to their role in a process or application.

 ![Relationships between objects](images/dp-categories.svg)
 *Fig. 1 - The 3 main categories of Design Patterns*

+Within these categories are the patterns themselves.
+I have listed the principle ones below.
+In this lecture we are going to explore a small subsection which are in bold.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAxNjczNDkzNiwtMTQzOTQwMjM2MCwtOT
+eyJoaXN0b3J5IjpbMTkzMDM1MTA3MSwtMTQzOTQwMjM2MCwtOT
 M2MjA4NTQyLC0zMzg3NDEzNDIsLTIwNzQ3NDc5OTMsLTk3NTg3
 ODI3OCwtNTEzNjA5NjUwLC02NTgyNjUyOTgsMTkwODQ2NTgxMy
 wtMjAyODE4Mjk2MiwtMjEzMDY1OTk1NV19